kazurayam/ReactInputField/README.md

 I wanted to reproduce on my machine what's reported by @Rob1 and @guy.mason, and I found the reproduction was not very easy.

 In the Katalon User Forum, we see a growing number of topics (questions and bug reports) about E2E testing for React apps.
 I find a common shortcoming in those topics.
-They talk about what they found in their own environment.
-They tend not to disclose any information for others how to reproduce the incident.
+They talk about what they encountered in their own environment.
+They tend to disclose no information that enable others to reproduce the incident.
 Why they don't do that?
 It is because their React apps as AUT (*Application Under Test*) run inside their private network, is not published to the Internet, so that nobody outside their organization can get access to their AUT.

-Without the problem UAT in action on my machine, I can never be sure what's the problem the issuers reported.
+I would argue, however, I can never understand what the issuers wrote about the problems in testing React apps unless I have the problem AUT in action on my machine.
+Therefore I wanted to find out a way to create a mimic of the AUT locally on my machine.
+But how can I do it?

 ## Proposed Solution

 With [Node.js](https://nodejs.org/en) and [Next.js](https://nextjs.org/docs) installed on my machine, I can easily launch a React app locally on my machine.

-1. I have created a primitive Next.js project in the [my-next-app](https://github.com/kazurayam/ReactInputField/tree/develop/my-next-app).
-Anyone can check it out to their machine and quickly run it.
-Also I will explain how to create the same from scratch.
+1. I will create a Next.js project anywhere on my machine.
+Next.js lets us generate a project by a single stroke of shell command on top of Node.js.
 It's really easy.

-2. I can edit a TypeScript code [my-next-app/src/app/page.txt](https://github.com/kazurayam/ReactInputField/blob/develop/my-next-app/src/app/page.tsx) which will generate a HTML page in response to a request for http://localhost:3000.
-With this URL as AUT, I could create and ran E2E tests using any testing tools: Katalon Recorder, Katalon Studio and Playwright.

-3. I will refer to the official React documentation ["LEARN REACT"](https://react.dev/learn) where I can find lots of sample React codes.
-I can chose one, copy&paste it into the [my-next-app/src/app/page.txt](https://github.com/kazurayam/ReactInputField/blob/develop/my-next-app/src/app/page.tsx) and bring it in action at http://locahost:3000.
+2. I will read the official React documentation ["LEARN REACT"](https://react.dev/learn) where I can find lots of sample React codes.
+I can choose one, copy & paste it into the `src/app/page.tsx` file in the generated Next.js project.
+I will bring the local web server in action at http://locahost:3000.

 3. For example, I refered to the source of App.tsx at https://react.dev/learn/typescript#typing-dom-events, titled as "DOM Events", which demonstrates an `<input onChange="...">`.
 This could be the appropriate AUT to reproduce the "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)" issue.

+4. Now a React-power web page is availabe at http://localhost:3000.
+With this URL as AUT, I can create a set of E2E tests using any testing tools.
+I have created a set of demonstrative codes of Katalon Recorder, Katalon Studio and Playwright.

 ## Prerequisites

-1. Here I assume that you, the reader of this article, are a well trained JavaScript programmer.
-You have [Node.js](https://nodejs.org/en) installed in action.
-You don't need me to explain the source codes in JavaScript/TypeScript.
+1. Here I assume that you, the reader of this article, are a well-trained JavaScript programmer.
+You have [Node.js](https://nodejs.org/en) installed on your machine.
+You don't need me to explain any of JavaScript/TypeScript source codes.
-2. I also assume that you don't need me to explain how to install Katalon products.
+2. I assume that you don't need me to explain how to install Katalon Recorder and Katalon Studio.
 3. My environment is as follows:
   - OS: macOS 14.6.1
   - Terminal interpreter: bash